 What they want to eat?

-You give them the choice and the first reply would be – Pizza, Pasta, Bread-Jam, Nachos, Popcorn, Waffers etc. Healthy food and dishes churn out from home kitchen would be on the lowest fold of the list (or sometimes not even there).
-If you commit a mistake of asking them – ‘What do you want to eat today in breakfast?’ the answer will put you in further misery.
-‘Give the same thing again Mom – chocos, and milk, scrambled eggs, or whatever!’
+You give them the choice and the first reply would be – not now!
+Healthy food and dishes churn out from home kitchen would be on the lowest fold of the list even when they mention what to eat.
+If you commit a mistake of asking them – ‘What do you want to eat today at breakfast?’ the answer will put you in further misery.
+‘Give the same thing again Mom – cereals and milk, scrambled eggs, or whatever!‘

 Quick and Healthy Kid Friendly Breakfast Recipe Ideas

 I always keep freshly made idli/dosa batter in my refrigerator.
 Kids love these fluffy rice balls and yummy crisp dosa, plus